powerhome/audiences/docs/README.md

 ## How does it work

 1. User creates a criteria based on SCIM groups;
-1. Whenever the group of users matching this criteria changes, a notification is posted to `ActiveSupport::Notifications`;
+1. Whenever the group of users matching this criteria changes, a notification is posted to `Audiences::Notifications`;
 1. The rails app can react to this change (i.e.: granting or revoking memberships).

 ## Development